alamapps65-dotcom/convertio360/conversion-server/README.md

 A Node.js server that handles file conversions for images, videos, and documents.
 Designed for easy deployment on Railway.

+## CRITICAL UPDATE - January 2026

+The server has been updated to store converted file data in the database. **You must redeploy to Railway** for conversions to work properly.

 ## Features

 - Image conversion (JPG, PNG, WEBP, GIF, etc.)